 Journalism 133: Prof. Craig: Final Project

-You have been randomly paired off into groups, and should contact each other to determine what subject you want to write about and possible subtopics for the sidebar story.
-You can get together by Zoom, phone or whatever works for you.
-I can provide an email address for your partner if needed.
+You have been randomly paired off into groups, and should use the remaining class time today to determine what subject you want to write about and possible subtopics for the sidebar story.

-Within your group, please put together a story plan you can collectively discuss in class next Monday.
+Within your group, please put together a story plan you can collectively discuss in class next time.
 This should include:

 - The central idea of the story

 - Who you believe would be the story's main audience (not just SJSU students but particular types, maybe alumni, etc.)

 - The angles you would use in approaching the story

 - The types of people (or specific individuals) you would try to talk to for the story

 - Basic questions you would like to see answered by the story